hookdeck/hookdeck-cli/README.md

 #### Viewing and interacting with your webhooks

-Webhooks logs for you CLI can be found at https://dashboard.hookdeck.io/cli-events.
-Events can be replayed or saved at anytime.
+Webhooks logs for your CLI can be found at https://dashboard.hookdeck.io/cli-events.
+Events can be replayed or saved at any time.

 ### Version

-Print your CLI version and weither or not a new version is available
+Print your CLI version and whether or not a new version is available.

 ```sh-session
 hookdeck version